Tree-NET: Enhancing 2D Medical Image Segmentation Through Efficient Low-Level Feature Training: Results

 FLOPs, which measure the computational complexity of processing a single batch, expressed in billions of operations (GFLOPs).
 Parameter Counts, representing the total number of trainable parameters in millions (M).
 Peak Memory Usage, indicating the maximum memory allocated during computation, expressed in gigabytes (GB).
+Per-image Latency (ms), measuring the average time required to process a single image at inference.
+Throughput (img/s), indicating the number of images processed per second.

-The performance of the proposed Tree-NET model was compared against U-NET, BS U-NET, and U-NET++ across different batch sizes.
-These comparisons reveal that Tree-NET consistently achieves a favorable balance between computational cost and memory efficiency.
+The performance of the proposed Tree-NET model was compared against U-NET, BS U-NET, U-NET++, and Polyp-PVT across different batch sizes.
+These comparisons reveal that Tree-NET consistently achieves a favorable balance between computational cost, memory efficiency, and inference speed.

-The results highlight that Tree-NET models exhibit significantly lower computational demands (FLOPs) and memory usage while maintaining a comparable or superior number of parameters.
-This efficient utilization of resources makes Tree-NET particularly well-suited for practical deployment, where minimizing hardware and energy requirements is critical.

-\subsection{Discussion}
+The results demonstrate that Tree-NET consistently matches or exceeds the segmentation accuracy of established methods (e.g., U-NET, U-NET++, Polyp-PVT), while substantially reducing computational complexity and memory usage.
+Specifically, Tree-NET achieved notable reductions in FLOPs—between approximately 4 to 13 times fewer than comparative models—highlighting its suitability for deployment on resource-constrained hardware common in clinical environments.
+Moreover, the superior memory efficiency observed in Tree-NET indicates its potential for real-time medical image analysis, where computational resource availability is often limited.
+These combined performance improvements position Tree-NET as a practical solution for medical segmentation tasks, balancing accuracy with operational efficiency effectively.

+\section{Discussion}